mclaeysb/allmaps/packages/openlayers/README.md

 })
 ```

-A Georeference Annotation can be added to a WarpedMapSource using the functions `addGeoreferenceAnnotation()` or `addGeoreferenceAnnotationByUrl()`, which will render it as part as the WarpedMapLayer on the OpenLayers map.
+A Georeference Annotation can be added to a WarpedMapSource using the functions `addGeoreferenceAnnotation()` or `addGeoreferenceAnnotationByUrl()`, which will render it as part of the WarpedMapLayer on the OpenLayers map.
 Here's an example of the first using `fetch()` and `then()`.

 ```js
 const annotationUrl = 'https://annotations.allmaps.org/images/813b0579711371e2@2c1d7e89d8c309e8'